MustafaSidiqi/MorseCode/README.md

 1. Convert any char or string of morse to readable text
 2. Convert any char or string of text to morse.

 The project has been developed focused on test driven development.
-There are 10 JUNIT test in the project.
+There are 10 JUNIT tests in the project.
-The test are located in the file "MorseLogicTest" and can be run by going to the file and run the file.
+The tests are located in the file "MorseLogicTest" and can be run by going to the file and run the file.

 The logic is located in the file "MorseLogic".